MetamorphicSecurityTesting/AIM/README.md

 ## Usage: Minimize Inputs

-In the examples directory, first navigate to the `Example1` directory, which contains the following files:
+In the examples directory, first navigate to the `Example` directory, which contains the following files:
 - `inputset.json` is the input set to be minimized
 - `costs.csv` contains cost information obtained from the updated [MST](https://github.com/MetamorphicSecurityTesting/MST) framework
 - `outputs.zip` contains output information obtained from the [MST](https://github.com/MetamorphicSecurityTesting/MST) framework, and that requires to be unzipped:
 ```
-cd Example1
+cd Example
 tar -xf outputs.zip
 ```